 With conventional implant technology, it can take weeks after your initial implant healing is completed to have your teeth replaced.
 At Dental Designs Clinic, we understand that your smile is your most important asset and therefore, using computer-guided implant placement techniques, as the implant is placed in the most optimal position, we are able to scan and create the tooth crown to place over the implant much more quickly.

 When we choose to have an implant in our body, we want it to last a long time.
-As the teeth are used every day, they are subjected to a lot of daily stresses during chewing, acids from the food we eat, normal wear and tear, and of course, any accidents that may happen unexpectedly, such a fall or physical trauma.
+As the teeth are used every day, they are subjected to a lot of daily stresses during chewing, acids from the food we eat, normal wear and tear, and of course, any accidents that may happen unexpectedly, such as a fall or physical trauma.
 Therefore, it is inevitable that some time through the years, they may require repair or replacement of the exposed portion.

-A dental implant has two main parts, the implant body which is placed during the computer guided implant surgery, and the tooth replacement portion, the implant crown.
+A dental implant has two main parts, the implant body which is placed during the computer-guided implant surgery, and the tooth replacement portion, the implant crown.
 The crown portion is attached to the implant body by two methods:

-With Computer guided implant surgery, the implants are placed precisely in the jaw bone, so that we can use screw retained implant crowns for your long term benefit.
+With Computer-guided implant surgery, the implants are placed precisely in the jaw bone, so that we can use screw-retained implant crowns for your long term benefit.

-At Dental Designs Clinic, we use a 3D intra-oral scanner to take accurate molds of your teeth, which have less errors and are more comfortable than the usual technique, which is with manual dental molding.
-The 3D teeth model is then merged with the 3D x-ray of your jaw bone, and used together to determine the most optimal position within the bone for your implant.
+At Dental Designs Clinic, we use a 3D intra-oral scanner to take accurate molds of your teeth, which have fewer errors and are more comfortable than the usual technique, which is with manual dental molding.
+The 3D teeth model is then merged with the 3D x-ray of your jaw bone and used together to determine the most optimal position within the bone for your implant.
 This allows us to be able to maximise the success rate of the implant, as well as avoiding crucial anatomical structures such as the lower jaw nerve, mental nerve, sinuses, and the roots of other teeth.
 The guide is then 3D printed with biocompatible resin.
-Each computer guided implant guide is individually customised for each implant that we place.
+Each computer-guided implant guide is individually customised for each implant that we place.